phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 Faced with the unpredictable but certain need to move in the near future, it's harder to establish deep ties to an neighbourhood.
 As a result, tenants are routinely discounted or ignored by our political structures, and face greater hardships accessing necessary social services and economic opportunities.

-Consider also that landlords are also strongly incentivized to cash in on new or improved local amenities provided either by the state or the local community itself.
+In addition, landlords are also strongly incentivized to cash in on new or improved local amenities provided either by the state or the local community itself.
 The reduction of crime, or the expansion of public transit, readily provide rationales for increasing rents.
 Creating conditions where tenants may reasonably fear the amelioration of their communities is a rather perverse outcome.[^lvt]

+For these reasons, it's necessary to distinguish protecting the moral rights of existing, long term tenants from the problem of affordabiliy and supply.[^psmag] Every regulation imposes tradeoffs, and the regulation of rent should be seen as not unlike that of the regulation of fire safety.

+Mandating that landlords' properties satisfy certain minimum fire safety standards also raises costs and diminishes the affordability of housing.
+Though some [are happy make that macabre argument](https://www.bloomberg.com/view/articles/2017-06-16/beware-of-blaming-government-for-london-tower-fire), by and large we've decided it's a cost worth bearing.
+At some point, we will always be dealing with thresholds and equilibriums, and it is up to society to decide what is or isn't acceptable.

+<!--
 In that light, it's in the public interest that our citizens be provided with housing stability.
 In principle, this could be delivered by a well supplied market.
 If you can find a similarly priced apartment elsewhere, your landlord may be less inclined to raise your rent.
 But, in its absence, we must find other ways of guaranteeing these conditions.

-<!--

 Could a well supplied market alone deliver this outcome?
 If you can find a similarly priced apartment elsewhere, your landlord may be less inclined to raise your rent.
 However, this ignores the substantial regional variation in amenities and infrastructure over time.